wellsaid-labs/tts-evaluation/docs/LOCAL_SETUP.md

 ## 3. Install Additional Dependencies

 This repository requires [SoX](http://sox.sourceforge.net/) (Sound eXchange) and [FFmpeg](https://ffmpeg.org/) for audio preprocessing.
-Finally, it requires [eSpeak](http://espeak.sourceforge.net/) for grapheme to phoneme preprocessing.
+Finally, this requires [eSpeak](http://espeak.sourceforge.net/) for grapheme to phoneme text preprocessing.
 They can be installed like so:

 ```bash